andreped/NoCodeSeg/README.md

   * Create a project and load WSIs into a project
   * Use the U-Net ONNX model to render predictions on top of the WSI in real time
   * Export full sized WSI tiffs for import into QuPath

+Note that the version of FastPathology used in the demonstration was v0.2.0 (this exact version can be downloaded from [here](https://github.com/AICAN-Research/FAST-Pathology/releases/tag/v0.2.0)).
+The software is continuously in development, and features presented in the video are therefore prone to changes in the near future.
+To get information regarding changes and new releases, please, visit the [FastPathology repository](https://github.com/AICAN-Research/FAST-Pathology).

 ## Data
 The 251 annotated WSIs are being processed before publishing on [DataverseNO](https://dataverse.no/), where it will be made **openly available for anyone**